naveen11-cmd/Ideal-Sampling/README.md

 # Result

-a simple Python program for the construction and reconstruction of ideal, natural, and flattop sampling is simulated using google colab
+A simple Python program for the construction and reconstruction of ideal, natural, and flattop sampling is simulated using google colab